gokselkoksal/Lightning/README.md

 Lightning provides components to make Swift development easier.

-> If you're looking to migrate from an old version, see [changelog](https://github.com/gokselkoksal/Lightning/blob/master/Docs/Changelog.md).
+> If you're looking to migrate from an old version, [see releases](https://github.com/gokselkoksal/Lightning/releases).

 ## Components